Ravixdu07/Ravixdu07/README.md

 ---

-### --About Me--
+### -- About Me ツ --
-Data Science @ Sri Lanka | Logic Meets Design
+♜ Data Science @ Sri Lanka | Logic Meets Design | Straight To The Point.

-🔭 Building: High-efficiency data models & sleek web interfaces.
+• 🔭 Building: High-efficiency data models & sleek web interfaces.

-🌱 Mastering: Python, R, and the art of Database Management.
+• 🌱 Mastering: Python, R, and the art of Database Management.

-⚡ Standard: My code is as optimized as my hardware.
+• ⚡ Standard: My code is as optimized as my hardware.
 Perfection isn't a goal; it's the baseline.

 ---